umbraco/UmbracoDocs/12/umbraco-cms/reference/api-versioning-and-openapi.md

 {% hint style="info" %}
 Umbraco uses [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/) to handle Swagger and the Swagger UI.

 If you have been using [NSwag](https://github.com/RicoSuter/NSwag) previous to Umbraco 12, chances are your Swagger setup will continue to work in Umbraco 12+ without any changes.
-At the time of writing, Swashbuckle.AspNetCore and NSwag can coexist within the same site, as long as there are no conflicting routes between the two.
+Swashbuckle.AspNetCore and NSwag can coexist within the same site, as long as there are no conflicting routes between the two.

-That being said, it would be sensible to consider migrating your API documentation to Swashbuckle.AspNetCore, to avoid having multiple dependencies that essentially perform the same tasks.
+That being said, it would be sensible to consider migrating your API documentation to Swashbuckle.AspNetCore.
+This way you can avoid having multiple dependencies that perform the same tasks.
 {% endhint %}

 ## API versioning